Gilles Chiasson: Music

 Chiasson wrote the music, lyrics and book of CHRYSALIS, an original musical that has been seen in workshops at the Alley Theatre in Houston, the New York Theatre Workshop and the Manhattan Theatre Club and premiered at the Adirondack Theatre Festival.
 His other musicals include FISHWRAP, co-conceived with Bill Castellino (Adirondack Theater Festival), MAPS and the movie musical MOVE AHEAD, with David Hilder (RAW Impressions NYC), and NOW BOARDING (Performing Arts Education Centers).

+Chiasson appears on the Original Broadway Cast Albums of Rent (albums), THE SCARLET PIMPERNEL, and Baz Luhrmann's production of La bohème.

 Chiasson conceived and co-produced his debut solo CD Slow Down.
 He has been a guest soloist with the Dallas Symphony Orchestra (DSO), the Philharmonia of the Nations, the Ann Arbor Symphony Orchestra (A2SO), and the West Michigan Symphony Orchestra, which allowed him to perform in his hometown theatre where he first took to the stage, The Frauenthal Center for the Performing Arts.

 Chiasson co-wrote “Hands Holding Hands” with Nashville songwriter, Chris Roberts, famed for One Flew South, which premiered in BRAVE NEW WORLD, American Theatre Responds to 9/11, at The Town Hall (New York City) and received radio play across the U.S.A.
 Their song, “Sweet Mystery”, appears on LML Music In Good Company.

 Education

-Chiasson currently served as Theatre Director, Theatre Department Chair and Educator at Valley International Prepatory High School in Northridge, Los Angeles, California, from 2020 to 2024 where he taught three levels of acting, stage tech, and dramatic writing, in addition to running the theatre department which entailed producing and directing three productions each year.
+Chiasson served as Theatre Director, Theatre Department Chair and Educator at Valley International Preparatory High School in Northridge, Los Angeles, California, from 2020 to 2024 where he taught three levels of acting, stage tech, and dramatic writing, in addition to running the theatre department which entailed producing and directing three productions each year.
+During his tenure at VIP High School, Chiasson produced and directed Ayn Rand's Night of January 16th, The Fantasticks, Phillip Dawkins' The Burn, 2023's Enough!
+Plays to End Gun Violence, and The Theory of Relativity (musical).

-Having left the classroom at the end of 2024, Chiasson now works as Facility Use Manager for the Santa Monica-Malibu Unified School District where he oversees 13 different sites in the cities of Santa Monica and Malibu, which include 4 proscenium theaters including the historic Barnum Hall in the heart of the City of Santa Monica on the campus of Santa Monica High School.
+Chiasson left the classroom at the end of 2024 to work as Facility Use Manager for the Santa Monica-Malibu Unified School District where he oversaw 13 different sites in the cities of Santa Monica and Malibu, which include 4 proscenium theaters including the historic Barnum Hall in the heart of the City of Santa Monica on the campus of Santa Monica High School.